bquarant/wip/_posts/2014-02-14-molecular-basis-of-hematologic-malignancies.md

 <span><br></span>
 ### Hematologic malignancies
 - Hematologic malignancies = clonal disease: an unknown complex sequence of events in which a **mutated stem cell** forms a clone that has the capability of survival with or without differentiation or maturation, and respond poorly to normal feedback stimuli.
 - Defining the clone: the clone is composed of genotypically identical cells that ay or may not have ability to mature.
-They harbor identical genetic abnormalities, but may have variable cytomorphological or immunophenotypic features
+They harbor identical genetic abnormalities, but may have variable cytomorphological or immunophenotypic features.

 <span><br></span>
 ### Tools in diagnostic work-up of hematologic malignancies